codeandclay/code_and_clay_blog/_posts/2019-01-20-creating_multiple_rows_at_once.md

 ---
 layout: post
-title: "Rails: Creating multiple rows at once"
+title: "Rails: How can I create multiple rows at once?"
 ---

 I needed to seed my database with close to 20,000 rows.
 It took a _long_ time.